dchristian3188/dchristian3188.github.io/_drafts/DSC Classes.md

     $FileSystemType
 }
 ```
-The next big scenario to use a NotConfigurable property is when two help methods need to share information.
+The next big scenario to use a NotConfigurable property is when two helper methods need to share information.
 The advanced example in the second half of this article will provide an example of this.
 ## The Big Three Methods
-All DSC Class-Based resources must implement the next three methods.
+All DSC Class-Based resources must override the next three methods.
 Each of these methods should be implemented with no parameters.
 ### Get
-The get method must return a type of the current class.
-This means the last thing in our ```Get``` method should be the variable ```$this```.
 The main responsibility of the ```Get``` method is to check the current state of the resource.
+When defining the ```Get``` method, prefix it with the type of the class.
+Once all processing is complete, return ```$this```.
 Here's what that would look like for our drive label example.
 ```powershell
 [DscResource()]